 Calcitonin is FDA approved for the treatment of hypercalcemic emergencies.
 Complications of hypercalcemia include confusion, coma, dehydration, polyuria, kidney stones, nausea, constipation, pancreatitis, hypertension, and cardiac arrhythmias.
 Calcitonin addresses this problem by decreasing bone resorption of hydroxyapatite and increasing renal excretion of calcium.
 Since calcitonin is fast-acting, it is a viable therapeutic choice when a rapid decrease in calcium is needed.

 Calcium initially lowers via rehydration with a saline solution, followed by co-administration of a bisphosphonate and calcitonin.
 Calcitonin administration is via IM or SubQ injection at a rate of 4 units/kg every 12 hours.
 It takes effect in about 2 hours and can lower serum calcium by up to 1 to 2 mg/dL within 4 to 6 hours.
-If the response is inadequate after 12 hours, dosage can increase to 4 units/kg.
+If the response is inadequate after 12 hours, the dosage can increase to 4 units/kg.
 If the response remains inadequate after 48 hours, calcitonin administration can be every 4 hours.
 After 24 to 48 hours, the osteoclasts partially escape the action of calcitonin, and the drug’s calcium-lowering properties diminish.
 The countermeasure for this escape mechanism is via concurrent administration of a bisphosphonate.
 Since bisphosphonates reach effective dosages after 48 hours, its activity ramps up as calcitonin’s activity declines.
-Calcitonin can also combine with other calcium-lowering drugs including loop diuretics, oral phosphate, and corticosteroids.
+Calcitonin can also combine with other calcium-lowering drugs, including loop diuretics, oral phosphate, and corticosteroids.

-Endogenous calcitonin is produced in the parafollicular C cells of the thyroid gland while exogenously administered calcitonin extract derives from the ultimobranchial gland of salmon.
+Endogenous calcitonin is produced in the parafollicular C cells of the thyroid gland, while exogenously administered calcitonin extract derives from the ultimobranchial gland of salmon.
 Salmon calcitonin is a 32 amino acid, alpha-helical polypeptide that differs significantly from human calcitonin along amino acids 10-27.
 These differences in amino acid sequence explain the increased potency of salmon-derived calcitonin.
 It acts on a G protein-coupled calcitonin receptor, which primarily transduces signals via the cAMP and PLC/IP3 pathways.
 Calcitonin has its most clinically important physiologic effects on osteoclasts and the tubular epithelium of the kidney.
 In the tubules, it reduces serum calcium and phosphate by promoting diuresis and decreasing reabsorption.
 In bone, it causes osteoclasts to contract, which reduces their motility and ability to resorb bone.
 Osteoclasts are known to subsequently retract and “escape” the effects of continuously administered calcitonin within 24-48 hours, reducing its long-term potency.
 It also causes inhibition of carbonic anhydrase II, which disrupts the acidic environment that is optimal for osteoclast activity.
 Additionally, calcitonin prevents osteoclast precursors from differentiating into their mature form.
-The net effect of this is a decrease in the resorption of bone matrix and reduced serum calcium, but with decreasing effectiveness in 1-2 days.
+The net effect of this is a decrease in the resorption of bone matrix and reduced serum calcium, but with decreasing effectiveness in 1 to 2 days.

 Calcitonin administration can be via injection (subQ/IM) or nasal spray.
 All forms are rapidly absorbed and have an onset of action of fewer than 30 minutes.
 The injectable solution contains 200 units/mL while the nasal solution contains 200 units/actuation.
 Nasal administration has only 25% of the bioavailability of the injectable form and is absorbed more slowly.
 In its injectable form, the subQ route is the choice when the volume is less than 2mL.
 IM injections are a viable choice when the volume exceeds 2mL.
 SubQ self-administration or intranasal spray is preferable in an outpatient setting.
 Either the intranasal spray or injectable form may be used for postmenopausal osteoporosis.
-However, the injectable form is preferred for treatment of Paget’s disease and hypercalcemia Oral administration is currently under investigation with promising results.[
+However, the injectable form is preferred for the treatment of Paget disease and hypercalcemia.
+Oral administration is currently under investigation with promising results.

 The most common side effects of parenterally administered calcitonin involve the GI tract.
 10% of such patients experience mild nausea that subsides as therapy continues.
 Other GI side effects include reduced appetite, diarrhea, abdominal pain, and discomfort.
 Injectable calcitonin can cause flushing of the face, hands, and feet several minutes after administration.
 A local inflammatory reaction may also occur at the site of injection.
 Other side effects of injectable calcitonin include pruritus, tingling of the palms and soles, and increased diuresis.